Jennifer Cadigan, President

 Trained as a biologist, Lisa works in the field of public health education and research.
 Her career has inspired her interest in the biological development of cats and public health-related approaches to cat rescue.
 Bottle babies are especially close to Lisa’s heart, and she is dedicated to helping members of the community with TNR.
 (She finds the feline species’ ability to exist as both a feral animal and a loving human companion fascinating.)
 Lisa’s commitment to SAFe Rescue has deep roots: “As a volunteer—Board member, cage cleaner, medical update assistant, adoption counselor, foster, transporter, and more—with this rescue for over 15 years, I have particularly enjoyed being part of the truly amazing reorganization and growth of the rescue over the past 5 years.”
 When she’s not busy serving the kitties, you’ll find Lisa at the local Jane Austen book club or volunteering at a food bank.
 Lisa’s furry family consists of four cats, all ‘foster fails’ from SAFe Rescue.

-Lisa Reid, Board Member at large
+Svetlana Popova, Board Member at large

 Lisa got started at SAFe Rescue as an “accidental volunteer” by helping fix the one and only computer while she was adopting a kitten.
 Lisa has seen a great deal of growth in all aspects of the organization since then—including the number of computers!
-When she is not busy leading the rescue Board, Lisa manages the Transportation Group and Seattle office for a consulting firm called SCJ Alliance, focusing on arterial, highway, and sustainability transportation projects.
+When she is not busy serving on the rescue Board, Lisa manages the Transportation Group and Seattle office for a consulting firm called SCJ Alliance, focusing on arterial, highway, and sustainability transportation projects.
 Not surprisingly, Lisa’s all-time favorite rescue project was managing a group of volunteers to construct the new Adoption Center in 2014.
 Lisa’s heart goes out to the most at-risk cats, including seniors and kitties with skin infections: “I love knowing we truly are saving their lives.”
 She shares this dedication to animals with her family: her daughter’s interest in becoming a veterinarian inspires Lisa’s rescue work.
 Lisa and her family share their home with four cats and a boxer named Tesla, who keeps things interesting.